Autosomal recessive isolated ectopia lentis

-According to OMIM, approximately 62 cases from 10–20 families in the Middle East, Western Asia, and Europe have been described in medical literature.
+According to OMIM, approximately 62 cases from 10 to 20 families in the Middle East, Western Asia, and Europe have been described in medical literature.

 Although no other ocular abnormalities are present in isolated ectopia lentis, the EL itself can lead to other ocular complications directly or indirectly related to it, such as myopia, astigmatism, hyperopia, cataract, glaucoma, and retinal detachment, which may lead to visual impairment (difficulties with vision) or even total blindness.
+Due to the displacement of the lenses in the eyes those affected may experience sudden bouts of blurred vision, this can be caused by blinking, a change in posture or moving the eyes resulting in the position of the lenses shifting.
+When they shift, the light entering the eyes doesn’t focus on the retinas properly.